 - Fellowship Post - confirmation that a fellowship post has met the standards as defined by the National Surgical Fellowship Scheme and is eligible for inclusion on the National Surgical Fellowship Register.

 - Surgical Education Centre Accreditation - an award of excellence from the College in recognition of outstanding surgery-related educational provision by a Surgical Education Centre.

-The aims of College accreditation activities are:
+The aims of RCS accreditation activities are to:

-- To provide strong leadership and support for surgeons in all matters relating to their surgical practice, throughout their surgical careers.
+- provide strong leadership and support for surgeons in all matters relating to their surgical practice, throughout their surgical careers.

-- To work in partnership with the providers of surgical education to ensure the highest standards of education in surgery are met.
+- work in partnership with the providers of surgical education to ensure the highest standards of education in surgery are met.

-- To provide assurance that course or events are developed and delivered to the standards expected by the Royal College of Surgeons of England.
+- provide assurance that educational activities are developed and delivered to the standards expected by the College.